 For details, visit the Montana Department of Labor and Industry.

-If you fail to comply with Montana’s workers’ comp laws, you may be forced to pay double the amount of what you would have paid for insurance.
+Failing to comply with Montana’s workers’ comp laws, uninsured employers may be forced to pay double the amount of what they would have paid for insurance.
 The minimum such penalty is $200, but if the uninsured period is lengthy, the penalty amount can be substantial.

 If one of your employees dies as a result of a workplace injury or occupational disease, the Montana Workers’ Compensation Act requires that death benefits be paid to beneficiaries.